MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Adopt-Habit-playbooks.md

 ---

-title: Habit Playbooks for MyAnalytics
+title: Habit playbooks for MyAnalytics
-description: Habit Playbooks describe how to use MyAnalytics to build better work habits
+description: Learn how to use MyAnalytics to build better work habits
 author: paul9955
 ms.author: v-pausch
 ms.topic: article